hhaoyan/awesome-textmining-materials-science/README.md

 - [Unsupervised word embeddings capture latent knowledge from materials science literature by Tshitoyan et al](https://doi.org/10.1038/s41586-019-1335-8): Discover hidden chemistry information using unsupervised word embedding methods, with emphasis on thermoelectric materials.
 - [A Relation Aware Search Engine for Materials Science by Shah et al](https://doi.org/10.1007/s40192-017-0105-4): A search engine that indexes information tuples (object, property, value) from articles and allows relational search.
 (Their data reposited at NIST Materials Data Repository [https://materialsdata.nist.gov/handle/11256/950](https://materialsdata.nist.gov/handle/11256/950)
+- [A Bayesian framework for materials knowledge systems by Kalidindi](https://www.cambridge.org/core/journals/mrs-communications/article/bayesian-framework-for-materials-knowledge-systems/8D6C0A4F120682A900A9341021C8B0BA): A Bayesian framework for recommending experimental or simulation parameters using a knowledge base database.